-Clam digging clinics begin with a brief lecture at the Driftwood Public Library located at 801 SW Hwy 101 in Lincoln City.
-The lecture covers Oregon’s clam digging regulations, clam identification, harvest methods, as well as cleaning and cooking methods.
+Each clam digging clinic begins with a brief lecture at the Driftwood Public Library located at 801 SW Hwy 101 in Lincoln City.
+The lecture covers Oregon’s clam digging regulations, clam identification for taking purple varnish clams, harvest methods, as well as cleaning and cooking methods.
 Lectures last approximately 45 minutes before adjourning to dig clams.

-Following the clam digging lecture, participants will meet at the gravel pullout just north of the Bay House Restaurant located on the west side of Hwy 101.
+Travel Directions to the digging area: following the clam digging lecture, participants will meet at the gravel pullout just north of the Bay House Restaurant located on the west side of Hwy 101.
 To get there, travel south on Hwy 101 in Lincoln City through the traffic signal at SW 51st St in the Historic Taft District.
 Cross over Schooner Creek and go past the asphalt paved Schooner Creek wayside parking area.
-Park at the gravel pullout located just south of the Schooner Creek wayside.
+Park adjacent to the Bill Board at the gravel pullout just south of the Schooner Creek wayside.
+10:30am

 Each clam digger over the age of 12 will need a shellfish license.
 Annual shellfish licenses for Oregon residents are available on for 9.00 and shellfish licenses for non-residents are available for 17.00 for a three day a license.
 Annual licenses for non-residents are available at retail merchants only.
 People with disabilities seeking a disability permit for ODFW licenses need to fulfill the application requirements for a disabilities permit prior to purchasing the shellfish license.
 However when disabled persons are licensed they are granted some limited relief to some of harvest regulations for taking clams while crabbers are not.
 Refer to the ODFW regulations for information to obtain a disabled shellfish and leave plenty of time for doctor's visit in addition to allow the time it takes to process the paper work.